mateoneira/mateoneira.github.io/index.md

 layout: home
 ---
 <h2><b>ABOUT</b></h2>
+Data Scientist and Developer at [SignalBox](http://www.signalbox.tech/), working on technology for data analysis and algorithm development for positioning and context detection on mobile devices targeted to work on transport systems.

-I am a grad student at the [Centre for Advanced Spatial Analysis in UCL](http://mscsmartcities.org/){:target="_blank"}, studying spatial data science, geospatial analytics, and complexity.
+I am also pursuing an MSc. at the [Centre for Advanced Spatial Analysis in UCL](http://mscsmartcities.org/){:target="_blank"}, studying spatial data science, geospatial analytics, and complexity.
 Prior to this, I worked as a junior researcher at [llactaLAB](https://llactalab.ucuenca.edu.ec/){:target="_blank"}.

-My interest broadly revolves around cities as systems of interaction.
-Particulary looking at multilayered social networks embedded in time and space to understand the influence of urban morphology on behaviour and its relationship to sustainability and resilience.
+My interest broadly revolves around cities as systems of interaction, looking at coupled transport systems and their influence of patterns of interactions, particularly temporal-weighted multilayered transport networks and their relation to urban morphology, sustainability, and resilience.

 You can find my full resume [here]({{site.url}}/assets/cv_mneira.pdf).
 <hr>